Building multi-platform documentation with DocC

 lane then runs xcodebuild docbuild

-to generate a documentation archive for a platform that is specified with a values[:destination]
+to create a documentation archive for the platform specified in values[:destination]

 , OS X